mohsincsv/pharmacy-voice-agent/README.md

 # Pharmacy Voice Agent

-A small Flask service that receives phone-call data from Retell AI, stores the caller’s details in a JSON file, and prints a notification so pharmacy staff know a patient called.
+A voice agent service that receives phone-call from patients vai Retell AI, stores the caller’s details in a JSON file, and prints a notification so pharmacy staff know a patient called.

 The agent lives entirely on your machine (or a small cloud server).
-Retell handles the phone call; this service just saves the data.

 ---